google/WebFundamentals/src/content/en/updates/2020/11/nic87.md

 the PTZ features on a camera.

 Feature detection is a little different from what you're probably used to.
-You’ll need to call `navigator.mediaDevices.getSupportedContraints()` to see if the _browser_ supports PTZ.
+You’ll need to call `navigator.mediaDevices.getSupportedConstraints()` to see if the _browser_ supports PTZ.

 ```js